Electrical safety advice

 Keeping electrical equipment away from water

 Water conducts electricity, and not all electrical equipment is insulated to keep out water.
 If water gets into the equipment, it becomes dangerous.
-It is also dangerous to touch equipment, plugs and switches with wet hands, so make sure you dry your hands thoroughly before touching them.
+It's also dangerous to touch equipment, plugs and switches with wet hands, so make sure you dry your hands thoroughly before touching them.

 Checking the user manual when cleaning electrical equipment

-It's fine to clean electrical equipment and the manufacturer usually tells you how to do this safely in a user manual that comes with the equipment.
-We also advise switching off and unplugging the equipment before you do this.
+It's fine to clean electrical equipment.
+The manufacturer usually tells you how to do this safely in a user manual that comes with the equipment.
+We also advise switching off and unplugging the equipment before doing this.

 Checking plugs and wires